helmedeiros/bre-go/docs/architecture/decisions/0036-indexed-range-condition-and-custom-post-filter.md

 - `SetCondition{Op: OpNotIn}` — post-filter
 - Field omission — wildcard via key-set walking

-What's still missing relative to the parity target:
+What's still missing from real-world coverage:

 - **Numeric range** (`amount >= 100 AND amount <= 500`).
 Real
   production rule sets carry these for tariff bounds, eligibility windows, etc.
 - **Caller-defined custom shapes**.
-The parity target has an abstract `IndexDimension` mechanism that lets the embedding application teach the engine about new dimension types (hierarchical lookups, geo proximity, prefix matches).
+Adjacent rule-engine designs expose an abstract dimension mechanism that lets the embedding application teach the engine about new dimension types (hierarchical lookups, geo proximity, prefix matches).
 Today our adapter has a closed switch — anything not in the four